OpenMined/syft.js/README.md

 The “Hello World” syft.js demo is MNIST training example located in `examples/mnist` folder.
-It demonstrates how a simple neural net model created in PySyft can be trained in a browser and averaged across multiple federated learning participants.
+It demonstrates how a simple neural net model created in PySyft can be trained in a browser and the result of training averaged from multiple federated learning participants.

 <img src="art/mnist-demo-ani.gif" alt="syft.js MNIST demo animation" />